Symposium for Undergraduate Research and Creativity

 How to Apply

 Proposals may be submitted by completing the online application below.
-The 2020 application will open in early December with a February 3, 2020 deadline.

 Questions regarding the application process should be directed to the appropriate school/college coordinator listed below.

 If you have general questions about the Symposium, please email: firstname.lastname@example.org